-More recently, in February and March 2022, in response to actions by Russia that threaten the territorial integrity of Ukraine, the United States implemented a number of new sanction- and export control-related measures targeting the Russian government and its officials, as well as Russian stateowned entities, banks and oligarchs, among others.
-Such measures have included blocking sanctions, restrictions on banking transactions, prohibitions on dealings relating to new debt and equity and heightened export restrictions on wide categories of items.
+More recently, beginning in February and March 2022, in response to actions by Russia that threaten the territorial integrity of Ukraine, the United States implemented a number of new sanctionsand export controls-related measures targeting Russia, including the Russian government and its officials and Russian state-owned entities, banks and oligarchs, among others, including members of the Belarusian government and certain regions of Ukraine.
+Such measures have included blocking sanctions, restrictions on banking transactions, prohibitions on dealings relating to new debt and equity, prohibitions on the provision of certain services, a price cap on Russian petroleum products and heightened export restrictions on wide categories of items.
 Specifically, OFAC added Nord Stream 2 AG, the project company established to construct and operate the Nord Stream 2 gas pipeline from Russia to Germany, to the SDN List.
+In December 2022, an international coalition including the United States agreed to a price cap for Russian petroleum products.
+The price cap generally prohibits U.S. persons from providing covered services relating to the maritime transport of Russian oil unless the purchaser buys such Russian oil at or below the price cap.
+Further, OFAC has targeted several sectors of Russia's economy, including much of its banking and financial services sector.

-Designations of entities and individuals on the SDN List as part of such Russia-related measures have resulted in broad prohibitions on dealings involving such entities or individuals or any entity that is 50 per cent or more owned, directly or indirectly, by any of them individually or collectively.
+Designations of entities and individuals on the SDN List as part of such Russia-related measures have resulted in broad prohibitions on dealings involving such entities or individuals or any entity that is 50% or more owned, directly or indirectly, by any of them individually or collectively.

-Project companies should be mindful of their compliance obligations under U.S. economic sanctions and import/export controls that would restrict their ability to engage with certain counterparties or to import or export certain items or services.
+Project companies should be mindful of their compliance obligations under U.S. economic sanctions and import/export controls that would restrict their ability to engage with certain counterparties, provide certain services or to import or export certain items.
 For example, solar panels used by solar project companies are produced using polysilicon, a raw material that is often sourced from the Xinjiang province, raising concerns and implicating risks under U.S. economic sanctions and import controls.
 Project companies should be aware of relevant restrictions and implement appropriate due diligence and screening procedures for compliance with U.S. economic sanctions and export/import controls, including with respect to their dealings with agents and suppliers.

-'Know-your-customer' and customer identification obligations for investors providing financing to project companies.
-Under the Currency and Foreign Transactions Reporting Act of 1970 (as amended by the USA PATRIOT Act of 2001) and the implementing regulations issued thereunder (collectively referred to as the Bank Secrecy Act), U.S. financial institutions are required to establish and implement an effective anti-money laundering ("AML") compliance programme.
-The elements of an effective AML compliance programme include, among others, internal policies and procedures designed to detect and report suspicious activity and ensure the identification, recordation and reporting of currency transactions that exceed certain monetary thresholds.
+12.3 What are the relevant 'know-your-customer' and customer identification obligations for investors providing financing to project companies?

+Under the Currency and Foreign Transactions Reporting Act of 1970 (as amended by the USA PATRIOT Act of 2001) and the implementing regulations issued thereunder (collectively referred to as the U.S. Bank Secrecy Act), U.S. financial institutions are required to establish and implement an effective anti-money laundering ("AML") compliance programme.
+The elements of an effective AML compliance programme include, among others, internal policies and procedures designed to detect and report suspicious activity and ensure the identification, recordation, and reporting of currency transactions that exceed certain monetary thresholds.